Bear Hunting Regulations

 - It is unlawful to use explosive head arrows or arrows to which any drug, chemical, or toxic substance has been added.

 - It is unlawful to have a firearm in possession, except that a muzzleloading firearm as defined in the muzzleloader bear season section may also be in possession when and where there is an overlap with a muzzleloading bear season where bear hunting with a rifle or muzzleloading firearm is permitted.
-(See exception for valid concealed handgun permit holders on General Hunting Information.)
+(See exception for valid concealed handgun permit holders on Legal Use of Firearms & Archery Tackle.)

 Muzzleloader Bear Season